MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-native-mode-report-server-scale-out-deployment.md

 > [!IMPORTANT]
 > For Power BI Report Server, you need to configure client affinity (sometimes called sticky sessions or persistence) on the load balancer for any scale-out environment to ensure proper performance and consistent Power BI (PBIX) report functionality.

 For SQL Server 2016 Reporting Services and earlier, SharePoint mode report servers utilize the SharePoint products infrastructure for scale-out.
 SharePoint mode scale-out is performed by adding more SharePoint mode report servers to the SharePoint farm.
-For information on scale-out in SharePoint mode, see [Add an Additional Report Server to a Farm &#40;SSRS Scale-out&#41;](../../reporting-services/install-windows/add-an-additional-report-server-to-a-farm-ssrs-scale-out.md).
+For information on scale-out in SharePoint mode, see [Add another report server to a farm &#40;SSRS scale-out&#41;](../../reporting-services/install-windows/add-an-additional-report-server-to-a-farm-ssrs-scale-out.md).

 > [!NOTE]
 > Reporting Services integration with SharePoint is no longer available after SQL Server 2016.